AllanLi-LHH/Allan-yfinance-stock-chatbot/README.md

 1. For people in some regions, a fast VPN with American servers is recommended.

-2. The chatbot uses the Telegram as its interface, you need to create a bot of your own through [BotFather](https://telegram.me/botfather) and get a API token.
-Then you should replace my token in the py file with the unique API token you applied for and change the chat id.
-Note that chat id and API token are two different things, check [Telegram APIs](https://core.telegram.org/api) or [stack overflow](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id) for more details.
+2. The chatbot uses the Telegram as its interface, you need to create a bot of your own through [BotFather](https://telegram.me/botfather) and get an API token.
+Then you should replace my token in the py file with the unique API token you applied from the BotFather and change the chat id.
+Noting that the chat id and API token are two different things, please check [Telegram APIs](https://core.telegram.org/api) or [stack overflow](https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id) for more details.

 3. Here is the configuration of RASA Pipeline, you can change it based on your need.
 [Check here and learn more about Pipeline](https://legacy-docs-v1.rasa.com/nlu/choosing-a-pipeline/)
   ```python